jsenn/jsenn.github.io/content/posts/snakes-2-board.md

 Note that a `proof`-mode function is used here so we can use Verus's `assert` statement.

 If we remove the forward-progress invariant, and instead rely on the recursive winnability property, Verus is unable to prove that this board is valid by itself.

+In the [next post](/snakes-3), we will use our `Board` type to refine the abstract `BoardGame` model from part one into a full model of Snakes and Ladders.